Pyrdacor/Ambermoon/FileSpecs/Savegame.md

 - Location of transports like boats or horses
 - Global variables (quest states, game progress, etc)
 - Flags if monsters or characters are on a map or not
-- Information if chests are locked
+- Information if chests or doors are locked
 - Learned dictionary words for conversations
+- Activated go-to points
 - Information about map tile changes (like pressed buttons, moved walls, etc)
 - Even the game options are part of the savegame and therefore distinct to other savegames